-Much of your daily tenant communication occurs in a digital environment.
+Much of your daily tenancy database occurs in a digital environment.
 Alongside phone calls and texts, you’ll also need to learn to navigate a resident portal or chat feature on property management software.

 But excellent communication is more than just being savvy with technology.
 You must also be mindful of tenant expectations, honest about policies, and willing to accept constructive criticism.

 Here are six tips for communicating with your tenants and how to implement them in your rental business.

 Managing a rental business in the twenty-first century means communicating over text, email, or chat.
 These digital communication methods are convenient and fast but not always the best for delivering a detailed message.

 Whenever you communicate via a digital channel, you must realize how your message may be interpreted.
 Be abundantly clear what you mean.
 Misunderstandings are common over text and lead to frustration for both parties.

 This may mean taking the time to write out complete sentences and adding links or references where necessary.
 The small amount of extra time and effort is well worth avoiding the risk of miscommunicating or upsetting tenants.